Spirited Away: Development and inspiration

-The Takahashi Korekiyo residence in the Edo-Tokyo Open Air Architectural Museum was one of Miyazaki's inspirations in creating the spirit world's buildings.

 During production, Miyazaki often sought inspiration by visiting the Edo-Tokyo Open Air Architectural Museum in Koganei, Tokyo.
 He based some of the buildings in the spirit world on the Pseudo-Western style buildings from the Meiji period that were available there.
 The museum made Miyazaki feel nostalgic, "especially when I stand here alone in the evening, near closing time, and the sun is setting – tears well up in my eyes."
 Another major inspiration was the Notoya Ryokan (能登谷旅館), a traditional Japanese inn located in Yamagata Prefecture, famous for its exquisite architecture and ornamental features.
 While some guidebooks and articles claim that the old gold town of Jiufen in Taiwan served as an inspirational model for the film, Miyazaki has denied this.
-The Dōgo Onsen is also often said to be a key inspiration for the Spirited Away onsen/bathhouse.
+The Dōgo Onsen was also an inspiration for the film's bathhouse.

 Toshio Suzuki, the producer of the film, also cites European inspirations and influences in the production of Spirited Away.
 He specifically invokes the structure of the film as European-inspired due to Miyazaki's own influences by European films such as The Snow Queen and The Shepherdess and the Chimney Sweep.

 Music

 The film score of Spirited Away was composed and conducted by Miyazaki's regular collaborator Joe Hisaishi, and performed by the New Japan Philharmonic.
 The soundtrack received awards at the 56th Mainichi Film Competition Award for Best Music, the Tokyo International Anime Fair 2001 Best Music Award in the Theater Movie category, and the 17th Japan Gold Disk Award for Animation Album of the Year.
 Later, Hisaishi added lyrics to "One Summer's Day" and named the new version of the song "The Name of Life" (いのちの名前, Inochi no Namae) which was performed by Ayaka Hirahara.

 The closing song, "Always With Me" (いつも何度でも, Itsumo Nando Demo) was written and performed by Youmi Kimura, a composer and lyre-player from Osaka.
 The lyrics were written by Kimura's friend Wakako Kaku.
 The song was intended to be used for Rin the Chimney Painter (煙突描きのリン, Entotsu-kaki no Rin), a different Miyazaki film which was never released.
 In the special features of the Japanese DVD, Hayao Miyazaki explains how the song in fact inspired him to create Spirited Away.
 The song itself would be recognized as Gold at the 43rd Japan Record Awards.

 Besides the original soundtrack, there is also an image album, titled Spirited Away Image Album (千と千尋の神隠し イメージアルバム, Sen to Chihiro no Kamikakushi Imēji Arubamu), that contains 10 tracks.